Getting started

 For this step, the robot needs to be installed and tested.
 Please read through the documents shipped with your robot and follow the setup instructions before continuing any further!

-The Control’s network can be configured in the administrator’s interface.
+With system version >= 5.5.0, the Control’s network can be configured in the settings interface.
 For the duration of this step you can connect to the robot through the port in the robot’s base.
 For details, consult the Connecting a user interface device section in the manual delivered with your robot.

 To set up a static address, enter the following values in the Network section: